Boberkraft/decidim/ENGLISH.md

  </div>
 ```

-Additionally, the verification object `Decidim::RegistrationForm`, was overiden, to allow accessing the new field.
+Additionally, the verification object `Decidim::RegistrationForm`, was overridden, to allow accessing the new field.
 Accesor for it was added: `attribute :pesel, String`.

 And also verification of correctnes inside user model via `Decidim::User#validate_pesel`.